Fowthy/studionest/docs/security-report.md

 ![SonarCloud Medium Risks](/docs/img/mediumrisksonar.png)

+In addition, I measured the duplications of code (3.1%), code smells (104) and the test coverage.
+However due to the time limit I won't fix the code related issues if they are not exposing sensitive data or are at medium/low severity.

 ## Fixes and Recommendations

 Here are the recommended fixes for the vulnerabilities mentioned above:

 ### `Usage of python:latest image (Snyk)`